KianoushAmirpour/Crawl_Google_Scholar_with_Selenium_FastAPI_MongoDB/README.md

 The `profiles` collection includes documents in JSON format, each containing information such as name, university, total_citations, h_index, and i_10_index for each scholar.

 The `papers` collection consists of documents in JSON format, each containing the scholar's name and a list of all published papers.
-For each paper, details such as title, authors, journal, number of citations, and the publication year are stored
+For each paper, details such as `title`, `author`s, `journal`, `number of citations`, and `the publication year` are stored.

 ## Endpoints
 The picture displays a list of all available endpoints.